 The JASHEN V16 cordless vacuum cleaner has disappointing performance on bare floors.
 While it has no trouble picking up pet hair and small debris like rice, it has a lot of trouble clearing larger material like cereal.
 Due to various parts' narrow width, large debris can become trapped at the entry to the brushroll, inside the wand, and at the entry to the dirt compartment, meaning that almost no material is sucked up.
 Take a look at the Shark Vertex Lightweight Cordless if you want a cordless stick/handheld vacuum that does a better job of cleaning debris on bare floors.

 The JASHEN V16 is alright on low pile carpet.
 It clears pet hair without an issue and does a decent job of picking up larger debris like sand even when the dirt compartment is pretty full.
 However, it struggles a lot more with smaller, finer material like baking soda.
 Consider the Wyze Cordless Vacuum if you're looking for a stick vacuum that clears debris more effectively on this surface type.

 The JASHEN V16 delivers fair performance on high-pile carpet.
 It easily picks up pet hair, but struggles with large debris like sand and even more so with finer debris like baking soda.
 Take a look at the Simplicity S65S if you're looking for a cordless vacuum with better performance on this surface type.

 The JASHEN V16 has satisfactory maneuverability.
 Its light weight makes it easy to carry around while its different tools can be quickly clipped on.
 It's also quite simple to convert the vacuum into its handheld configuration.
 Unfortunately, the vacuum handle and battery can get in the way when cleaning under low-lying tables.
 The vacuum head's LED headlight isn't all that bright, which may be annoying when cleaning poorly-lit areas.
 It's also possible for the vacuum head to get stuck on rug tassels when using the carpet brushroll.
 If you have a tight or cluttered space and want something more maneuverable, check out the Dyson Omni-glide.

 The JASHEN V16 is a cordless vacuum with fair overall cleaning performance, with a stick/handheld design similar to the Dyson V8 Animal.
 It does best with pet hair and comes with a fairly large assortment of tools and brushes.
 Its bagless design and non-disposable filters mean that it incurs virtually no recurring costs, but a few parts need regular maintenance.
 Compared to rivals like the Dyson Cyclone V10 Absolute, the V16 struggles to pick up large and small debris, particularly on carpet.
-If you're looking for more options, take a look at our list of recommendations of the best cordless vacuums, the best vacuums for pet hair, and the best vacuums.

 The Dyson V8 Animal is a better vacuum for most scenarios than the JASHEN V16.
 The Dyson delivers stronger performance on all surface types, especially in regards to large debris.
 It's also lighter and easier to carry around, and more maneuverable too.
 However, the JASHEN has a longer minimum battery life and recharges slightly faster.